 Balance in work and personal life is key to living in harmony.
 Certain projects can keep you at the office late but knowing when to stop and gratify your personal or me time is crucial!
 Make it a point to schedule free time into your schedule to prevent overwhelming plan throughout the week.

 Not getting enough sleep is unhealthy physically and mentally.
 Going to bed tired and waking up even more tired is a sign that you’re depriving yourself from good sleep.
 Sleep is important to have if you plan to work your body to its full capability.

 Have you noticed that you’ve been irritable lately and people are avoiding you?
-If your friends and coworkers keep bringing to your attention that you’re more negative than usual, then it might be time you start planning your vacation!
+If your friends and coworkers keep mentioning you’re more negative than usual, then it might be time you start planning your vacation!
 Long hours in the work place can effect on your attitude, and not in a good way.

 Sign 4: Vacationing Is Always On Your Mind

 Have you been looking up a particular spot that you’ve been wanted to vacation at for a while?
-Has it begun to look more and more incising?
+Has it begun to look more and more enticing?
 If going on a vacation seems to be the only thing on your mind lately, you should plan a vacation.

 Sign 6: You Have No Social Life

 Having a social life outside of work will let your mind be free of having to problem solve issues in the office.
-If you realize you go to and from work without being social to friends and family, its time you start considering a miniature vacation.
+If you realize you go to and from work without being social with friends and family, it’s time you start considering a vacation.